 Finding a pin should be as easy as reading a map.

-Without the assembly drawing, finding pin one can present a problem.
-While some manufacturers may indicate pin 1 on the chip with a dot, others bevel the pin one corner or use a band to show pin one.
+Without the assembly drawing, finding pin 1 can present a problem.
+While some manufacturers may indicate pin 1 on the chip with a dot, others bevel the pin 1 corner or use a band to show pin 1.

 Design teams often place special notes and instructions within an assembly drawing.
 Those notes and instructions help assembly operators and others avoid mistakes and delays.
 For example, you may want to specify the use of a solder/flux type if the circuit needs to meet certain standards the Restriction of Hazardous Substances (RoHS).
 A solder mask does wonders!

 You may also want to add notes about any International Traffic in Arms Regulations (ITAR) compliance requirements that may apply to the final product.
 Notes may also include how the product responds to Institute for Printed Circuit (IPC) classifications for workmanship and reliability.

 With the right PCB design software, you’ll be able to add and create everything you need to ensure that your board goes through the design stages to manufacturing painlessly.
 With great design rule checking and easy generation of manufacturing output files, Altium Designer® seems like a smart choice.

 If you’d like to know more about how to manage your assembly drawings, consider talking to an expert at Altium Designer today